18mr/documentation/editing-content.md

 ### Images

-If you want to add images to your post that aren't included in the petition body, you'll first want to add the image to the site directory. _On your local machine_, put your image in a directory in the website's directory on your hard drive.
+If you want to add images to your post, you'll first want to add the image to the site directory. _On your local machine_, put your image in a directory in the website's directory on your hard drive.
 In general, images should be stored in a folder unique to the post, such as _static/images/unique-slug/_.

 To then include that image in your post, you can use either HTML or the Markdown syntax to call it.